Ottoman–Portuguese conflicts (1586–1589): East African campaign, 1587

 When news reached Goa that a Turkish fleet was in East Africa inciting cities to rebel and raid Portuguese ships with Ottoman support, the Portuguese reacted swiftly.
 In January 1587, the Portuguese viceroy, Dom Duarte de Meneses, dispatched a fleet of 2 galleons, 3 galleys, 13 light-galleys, and 650 soldiers under the command of Martim Afonso de Melo to expel the Turks and reestablish Portuguese authority along the coast.

 The King of Faza mobilized 4000 warriors but he was killed in action and the city sacked.
 Pate resubmitted.
 An indemnity of 4,000 cruzados was extracted from Mombasa in exchange for not destroying the city.
 At the same time, de Melo arrived at Malindi, whose king had remained loyal to the Portuguese, and reinforced their diplomatic ties.

 Ultimately finding no sign of Mir Ali Beg, the Portuguese fleet returned to Goa via Socotra and Ormus.

 Expedition of Mir Ali Beg to East Africa, 1588

 In the summer of 1588, Mir Ali Beg set sail from Mocha with a fleet of 5 oarships.
 Calling first at Mogadishu, Mir Ali Beg now extracted a heavy tribute from the cities along the coast in exchange for protection, in the name of the Ottoman Empire.
 From there he proceeded to Malindi, a loyal vassal of the Portuguese, hoping to sack it.

 However, the Portuguese captain of the east-African coast Mateus Mendes de Vasconcelos, was at Malindi with a small force, and was already well aware of the approach of Mir Ali Beg: a network of spies and informants within the Red Sea itself kept the Portuguese up to date on Turkish movements.
 Approaching Malindi by night, the flotilla of Mir Ali Beg was bombarded by a Portuguese artillery battery, and so it sailed away to Mombasa.

+The Ottomans would attempt to conquer Pate and Mombasa from the Portuguese in this year, but were defeated four times.